We get asked about bathroom remodeling tips and ideas all the time.

 It’s kind of strange that lighting tends to be so bad in most bathrooms.
 When you think about it, the bathroom is probably the one place in your house where lighting is most important.
 The bathroom is the place where you get ready for school or work, do your hair, and shave, among many other things.
 In short, you spend a lot of time in front of the mirror, closely inspecting yourself.
 You need to have proper lighting in your bathroom to allow you to see everything properly.
 Avoid the common mistake of just having one light fixture or one light switch for all the lights.
 Give each area of light its own switch and allow yourself full control over the lighting situation.

 A small bathroom doesn’t always need to feel like a small bathroom, and you don’t need to knock down walls to make it look bigger.
 While colored paint might look great in some bathrooms, it will give the bathroom a much smaller feel overall.
 If you’re trying to make the bathroom feel more spacious without actually making it more spacious, keep your range of colors anywhere from white to cream for optimal results.
-The Design Build Pros
+The Design Build Planners

 will work with you to choose the perfect color for your NJ bathroom remodeling